mauritzn/deno-config/README.md

 ### permissions

 Which permissions the project requires to run.
 If this does not exist, then no permissions are assumed.
+Permissions marked as **"special dangerous permission"** would show additional warnings when running, e.g. `allow-run` should give a warning that it can allow for file system changes and privilege escalation.

 **Valid permissions:**
+  - allow-all *(special dangerous permission)*
   - allow-env
   - allow-hrtime
   - allow-net / allow-net=URL1 / allow-net=URL1,URL2
   - allow-read / allow-read=PATH1 / allow-read=PATH1,PATH2
   - allow-write / allow-write=PATH1 / allow-write=PATH1,PATH2
-  - allow-run
+  - allow-run *(special dangerous permission)*

 <br />